jnvsor/screencap/README.md

 # Screencap
-My screencap script allows me to capture video on linux faster than any normal programs can (Such as recordmydesktop, glc etc) by using pure FFmpeg and x11grab.

 * It can record and encode 1080p 30fps video realtime with a single CPU core and supports as many threads as you want (default 2)
 * It records audio from pulseaudio and allows you to save different audio sources to different audio tracks.
 This lets you edit microphone commentary separately from system audio.
 * With multiple config files you can have drastically different recording settings for different purposes.